Fifth disease and pregnancy

 How is fifth disease treated?

-If an ultrasound shows that your baby is having problems, your provider may recommend amniocentesis to confirm the infection.
+Fifth disease is usually mild and goes away on its own.
+If you’re pregnant and have fifth disease, your health care provider monitors your pregnancy closely to check for problems with your baby.
 If your baby has fifth disease, chances are the infection will go away on its own.
-Your provider may monitor your baby’s health during routine prenatal care visits.
+Your provider checks your baby’s health during routine prenatal care checkups.

-Last reviewed: March, 2012
+Last reviewed: December, 2018